 Staff were qualified for their roles and the practice completed essential recruitment checks.
+Improvements could be made in regards to the recording of references.

 Premises and equipment were clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.